Parent

 We made our first

-successful adoption plan with birthparents (through personal
+successful adoption plan with birthparents (through personal networking)

-initiating our search;
+two months after initiating our search;

-.....Matthew was born two months later,
+......Matthew was born two months later,

 May 6, 1989.

-We made our second successful adoption
+We made our second

-plan with a birthmother (through personal networking) when Matthew was two months old;
+successful adoption plan with a birthmother (through personal networking) when Matthew was two months old;

-.....Allison was born two months later, September
+.....Allison was born two months later, September 13, 1989.

-We successfully prepared
+We successfully

-and filed our own legal adoption documents, including Interstate
+prepared and filed our own legal adoption documents, including Interstate

 Compact.

-We continue to enjoy wonderful
+We continue to

-relationships with the birthfamilies of both children and hope for a lifetime of ongoing relationship
+enjoy wonderful relationships with the birthfamilies of both children and

-with
+with them.

-In 1992, I unexpectedly conceived and
+In 1992, I unexpectedly

-gave birth to Jessica, adding many new joys and challenges.
+conceived and gave birth to Jessica, adding many new joys and challenges.

-Adoption Educator, Facilitator, Consultant Since 1989
+Adoption Educator, Consultant Since 1989

-Educated myself throughout our adoption
+Educated myself

-processes and have continued to do so through the present via personal research,
+throughout our adoption processes and have continued to do so through

-professional seminars, and workshops.
+seminars, and workshops.

-Provide education, resources, referral,
+Provide education,

 Guide and assist

-adoptive parents to create an adoption plan right for them.
+prospective adoptive parents to create an adoption plan right for them.

-Provide
+Provide professionally-screened

-Provide document writing assistance and
+Provide document

-adoption-related documents.
+other adoption-related documents.

-Paralegal experienced in
+Paralegal experienced

-adoption law.
+in adoption law.

 Known and respected